miklevin/MikeLev.in/_posts/2022-05-23-install-zfsutils-linux-to-prep-for-lxd-on-wsl.md

 headline: "Exploring LXD: Installing ZFSUtils-Linux on WSL to Move Life Forward"
 description: I'm on a mission to move my life forward, so I'm looking around the world to find the answers.
 Today, I'm focusing on LXD, a Linux container service, and I'm learning how to install ZFS Filesystem for Linux and the advantages of containers over virtual machines.
 Come along with me on my journey and read my blog post to see what I'm learning.
 keywords: Linux, LXD, ZFSUtils-Linux, WSL, Containers, Virtual Machines, Vim, Learnings, Mission, Answers, Journey, Blog Post
-categories: learnings, lxd, vim, linux, wsl, containers, journey
+categories: vim, learnings, journey, wsl, linux, lxd, containers
 permalink: /blog/install-zfsutils-linux-to-prep-for-lxd-on-wsl/
 layout: post
 ---